As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 This dip can be made without added oil.
 However, it does look extra inviting with a little drizzle of oil, vegan feta cheese, and freshly chopped chives as garnish.

-It adds a muted nuttiness to the dip.
-And it kind of mellows everything out.
-It also adds some lustrous fat, which makes hummus so addictive.
+It adds some lustrous fat, which makes hummus so addictive.

-You can find tahini in the Mediterranean section or health market of most grocery stores.
+Look for it in the Mediterranean section or health market of most grocery stores.
 You can also find it online.
-(Here is my favorite brand!)
+My favorite brands are Soom and Seed + Mill.

 Put the following into a food processor or blender: